uc-cdis/data-portal/README.md

 The portal's `/dev.html` path loads javascript and most css from `localhost`.
 Test code under local development with this procedure:
 * `npm install`
 * launch the webpack dev server, and configure local code with the same configuration as the server to test against.
-For example - if we intend to test against qa-brian, then:
+For example - if we intend to test against dev.planx-pla.net, then:
 ```
 HOSTNAME=dev.planx-pla.net APP=bhc NODE_ENV=dev bash ./runWebpack.sh
 ```
-or
+, or for qa-brain:
 ```
 HOSTNAME=qa-brain.planx-pla.net APP=bhc NODE_ENV=dev bash ./runWebpack.sh
 ```